Review and Rating of Bluebonnet Hill Golf Club in Austin

 Bluebonnet Hill Golf Club was designed by Jeff Bauer and opened for play in 1991.
 The course is short by today's standards (5241 yards to 6590 with three tee boxes), somewhat traditional and straightforward, and has wide forgiving fairways - making the course suitable for all skill levels and an opportunity to have a relaxing and low scoring round.
-However, if you're looking for trouble, spray the ball, or don't deploy some good course managment skills you're going to be disappointed with your score.
+However if spray the ball, miss the fairways, or don't deploy some good course managment skills you're going to be disappointed with your score.

 Like most Jeff Bauer designed courses, Bluebonnet Hill Golf Club features many old-style design characteristics like square cornered tees, lots of smaller steep banked grass bunkers, greens with plenty of contour and some that are protected by sharp banks and mounds rather than the traditional sand bunkers.
 Another thing we liked about Bluebonnet Hill Golf Club is that it's out in the Austin countryside with no homes along the fairways which means no barking dogs, no loud sierens, and no chance of breaking a window!
 Plus the course focuses on a strict no fivesome rule and they push hard to maintain a 4 hour pace of play.